element-foundation/construction-paper/construction-paper/Construction-Paper.md

 If these target volumes are maintained, staking on a 20% APY position on yCRVSTETH or a 10% PT purchase may boost to 12-21.5% APY depending on parameters and time-stretches used in the curve.
 This boost in APY appears to be extremely high for staking on a curve that suffers virtually no impermanent loss and acts more like a stable pair.

-[This notebook](https://github.com/element-fi/analysis/blob/main/fyt-fee-analysis.ipynb) can be used to generate these tables with different paramaters, term lengths, and APYs.
+[This notebook](https://github.com/element-fi/analysis/blob/main/fyt-fee-analysis.ipynb) can be used to generate these tables with different parameters, term lengths, and APYs.

 #### Trading Curve
 For staking PTs, Element provides a custom trading curve built on Balancer V2 that reduces slippage and impermanent loss.
 Since the PTs inevitably merge in value to their underlying asset along with this behavior having many degrees of predictability, a curve can be used that operates in yield space and supports this predictability.